CODICE FISCALE

 ⚖️ 2.
 Legal Framework

-• D.P.R.
+D.P.R.
 29 settembre 1973, n.
-605 — establishment of the codice fiscale
+605 — establishment of the Codice Fiscale;

-• Circolare Agenzia delle Entrate n.
-95/2005 — application, renewal, and correction procedures
+Circolare Agenzia delle Entrate n.
+95/2005 — application, renewal, and correction procedures.

 3. Structure of the Codice Fiscale

-- Parts of the surname and first name
+| Characters 4–6 | Parts of the first name |

-- Code of place of birth (Italian municipality or country)
+| Characters 12–15 | Code of place of birth (municipality or country) |

-(ROSSI MARIA, born 15.12.1991 in Rome)
+Example: RSSMRA91T15Z404K = ROSSI MARIA, born 15.12.1991 in Rome.

 4. Who receives a Codice Fiscale

-• Italian citizens — automatically at birth (via the anagrafe/tax system).
+Italian citizens — automatically at birth;

-• A green plastic Codice Fiscale card — commonly used by foreigners without SSN rights or Italians living abroad.
+| Green plastic CF card | Mailed later; used by foreigners without SSN rights or Italians abroad |

 🧩5.
 How to obtain a Codice Fiscale: where to go and what documents are needed

-Who issues the Codice Fiscale
+Who issues it

 Required documents